For Students and Parents

 OFF-CAMPUS HOUSING

 Students may also choose to live off-campus.
 It is necessary to have a car due to the lack of public transportation in the area.
 Practice is completed at your place of residence and not on campus.
-Due to each student’s unique schedule, it may not be necessary to be on campus every day.
-Off-campus students are responsible for their own meals and may not eat in or enter the Meadowmount dining room during meal times.
-Student housing is off-limits.
-All common areas are available for use.
+Off-campus students are responsible for their own meals.

-See more information below in Accomodations, Restaurants, Recreation.
+See more information below in Accommodations, Restaurants, Recreation.

 Questions: please contact admissions@meadowmount.org.